ropensci/CoordinateCleaner/cran-comments.md

-# Version 2.0-13
+# Version 2.0-14

-Minor bug-fixes
+Adaption to forthcoming changes in rgdal and sp as well as additional minor aditions and bug-fixes